Nekidev/anibase-api/README.md

 Welcome to the AniBase API!
 We're glad you are considering using our API for your amazing project 😍.
 Before you start diving in, there are some things that you should know.

 ### How the server is built
 We (actually I'm a single dev, you get the point) have built our servers using Python 3.10 and the [Django framework](https://www.djangoproject.com/).
-This is why many things, such as the filtering and other things relate mainly to the Django ORM and other things it provides.
-For example, a filter looks like this: `filter[titleCanonical.icontains]=seishun+buta`.
-Here, we are using the Django ORM lookup expressions to specify the match type of the filter.
-This can be very useful to add some extra customization to your app.
-We still provide a more complex and simple at a time search filter to make things easier if you don't really require to customize your queries that much.
-Most of the times, the `filter[search]` filter will work better with matches than filters with lookup expressions.
-For example, when searching for `Rent-A-Girlfriend`, a request containing `filter[search]=rent+a+gi` will return `Rent-A-Girlfriend` as a result, while `filter[titleCanonical.icontains]=rent+a+gi` will not, as `icontains` searches for an exact substring in the `titleCanonical` field and the field has hyphens, which the query does not.
-Instead, the `filter[search]` query parameter will return the anime as a result because the query  made is more complex.
+This is why many things, such as the filtering and other things relate mainly to the Django ORM.

 ## The JSON:API Specification
 AniBase's API (sort of) follows the JSON:API Spec, which you can find at [https://jsonapi.org](https://jsonapi.org).
 The JSON:API schema is very extense and we do our best to follow it, but there are some (small) modifications you will notice.

 ### Specifying request headers
-The API will not respond to any request which does not have the following headers.
+The API will not respond to any request that does not have the following headers.
 ```http
 Accept: application/vnd.api+json
 Content-Type: application/vnd.api+json